KyleDV/Types-of-Functions/README.md

 # Types of Functions

-typesoffunctions.sol is a program to create PogCoins.
+typesoffunctions.sol is a program to mint, burn and transfer PogCoins.

 ## Description

 The program has Three main functions
-### Mint
+### mintCoin
-The mint function adds tokens to the balance of a specified address.
+The mintCoin function adds tokens to the balance of a specified address.
-### Burn
+### burnCoin
 The burn function removes tokens from the balance.
-### Transfer
+### transferCoin
 The transfer function transfers a specified ammount of tokens to a specified address.

 ## Getting Started